 - Anti-flooding devices can keep the home safe by releasing water from baths and sinks when they become too full.

-- Flooding alarms detect when the water reaches a certain level and sounds an alarm, usually by placing over the side of the bath.
+- Flooding alarms detect when the water reaches a certain level and sounds an alarm, usually by placing over the side of the bath or sink.

 - Smart WiFi water sensors can also detect when flooding occurs and can be monitored remotely.